Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

                 & (df_aoa_rotated_binned['aoa'] < bin_right_edge)
         )
         | (
-                ((df_aoa_rotated_binned['aoa'] - 2*np.pi) >= bin_left_edge)
+                ((df_aoa_rotated_binned['aoa'] - 2*np.pi) >= bin_left_edge) # (1)!
                 & ((df_aoa_rotated_binned['aoa'] - 2*np.pi) < bin_right_edge)
         )
     )
     df_aoa_rotated_binned.loc[ix_in_bin, 'blade'] = b + 1
 ```

+1. The second mask to check for AoAs close to the 0°/360° boundary.

 We plot the result in [Figure 5](#figure_05) below.

 <figure markdown>
   ![Rotated bin allocation](preamble_rotated_bin_allocation_aoas.png){ width="700"}
     <figcaption><strong><a name='figure_05'>Figure 5</a></strong>: The grouping as a consequence of a *rotated* bin approach.
-Our groups are correct.
+Our groups are finally correct :clap: .
     </figcaption>
 </figure>

 Finally our allocation is perfect.
 The AoAs from each blade are grouped together.
 This is the allocation we always want to achieve.

-In this example, we've eyeballed the offset to use.
+In this example, we've manually chosen the offset.
 We would rather use an algorithm to automate the process.

 How can we determine the quality of the allocation?
 Intuitively, we expect the AoAs from each blade to occur in the middle of its bin.
 The closer it is to an edge, the higher the likelihood of misclassification.

 This chapter therefore develops an algorithm to identify the optimal offset, `d_theta`.
-The optimal offset is the one the AoAs to be allocated in the middle of each bin.
+The optimal offset causes each bin's AoAs to be located in the middle of the bin.

 !!! question "Outcomes"

-	:material-checkbox-blank-outline: Calculate the optimal bin edges to group the AoAs into blade bins.

-    :material-checkbox-blank-outline: Calculate the optimal bin edges by minimizing a quality factor, $Q$.
+	:material-checkbox-blank-outline: Calculate the optimal `d_theta` to group the AoAs into blade bins by minimizing a quality factor $Q$.

 	:material-checkbox-blank-outline: Understand that the first blade may arrive close to the OPR zero-crossing time.
-This can make the blade appear at the start *or* end of the revolution.
+This can make the blade appear either at the start *or* end of the revolution.
 We need to cater for this scenario.

 	:material-checkbox-blank-outline: Write a function that determines the optimal blade bins for a set of AoAs, and split the proximity probe AoA DataFrames into several individual blade DataFrames.